mrfdev/1MB/Resources/mcMMO/Acrobatics.md

 ## Guides Acrobatics Section 0

 ```
+&3About Acrobatics:
+&eAcrobatics is the art of moving Gracefuly in mcMMO.
+&eIt provides combat bonuses and environment damage bonuses.

+&3XP GAIN:
-&3About Acrobatics:\n&eAcrobatics is the art of moving Gracefuly in mcMMO.\n&eIt provides combat bonuses and environment damage bonuses.\n\n&3XP GAIN:\n&eTo gain XP in this skill you need to perform a dodge\n&ein combat or survive falls from heights that damage you.
+&eTo gain XP in this skill you need to perform a dodge
+&ein combat or survive falls from heights that damage you.
 ```

 ## Guides Acrobatics Section 1

 ```
-&3How does Rolling work?\n&eYou have a passive chance when you take fall damage\n&eto negate the damage done.
-You can hold the sneak button to\n&edouble your chances during the fall.\n&eThis triggers a Graceful Roll instead of a standard one.\n&eGraceful Rolls are like regular rolls but are twice as likely to\n&eoccur and provide more damage safety than regular rolls.\n&eRolling chance is tied to your skill level
+&3How does Rolling work?
+&eYou have a passive chance when you take fall damage
+&eto negate the damage done.
+You can hold the sneak button to
+&edouble your chances during the fall.
+&eThis triggers a Graceful Roll instead of a standard one.
+&eGraceful Rolls are like regular rolls but are twice as likely to
+&eoccur and provide more damage safety than regular rolls.
+&eRolling chance is tied to your skill level
 ```

 ## Guides Acrobatics Section 2

 ```
-&3How does Dodge work?\n&eDodge is a passive chance when you are\n&einjured in combat to halve the damage taken.\n&eIt is tied to your skill level.
+&3How does Dodge work?
+&eDodge is a passive chance when you are
+&einjured in combat to halve the damage taken.
+&eIt is tied to your skill level.
 ```